-Look at any technical datasheet, marketing materials or even the adhesive bucket and you will find terminology, pictograms and recommendations that can often be confusing.
+Look at any technical datasheet, marketing materials or even the adhesive bucket and you will find terminology, pictograms and recommendations that can sometimes be confusing.
 This article is intended to clarify, from a Bostik perspective, what these various terminologies actually mean.

 Waiting time: Sometimes referred to as “airing” time.
 This is the length of time after the adhesive has been applied to the substrate that you must wait before even considering applying any flooring products.
 This may be to enable initial tack, rib formation and also evaporation of some of the carrier (usually water, but can also be solvent) to take place.
 The waiting time will be less for certain coverings than others.
 This is because a “wet” adhesion is necessary to achieve a high integral bond.
 For some coverings, it may be recommended that a long waiting time is required, especially on impervious substrates.

 Working time: This is the period of time after the waiting time has elapsed that you have available to install your floor covering.
 It is related to the bond strength required to ensure the particular flooring remains fully adhered.
 You may see a different working time for the same adhesive depending on what floor covering is being installed.

 Open time: This is generally an accumulation of the waiting time plus the working time.
 It is an indication of the time-frame available to you from applying adhesive to completion of the flooring installation.
 However, it won’t include suggested times for the re-rolling of floor coverings.

 Walk on time: This is the recommended time that a floor covering bonded with a specific adhesive needs to be left before allowing people to walk on it.
 There may also be recommendations relating to heavy trafficking, such as bringing in office equipment, racking and shelving, as well as the time needed before welding on sheet vinyl and linoleum can be carried out.